Skip to main content

 We employ a number of strategies for linking to other ontologies.
 Our architecture does not typically import other ontologies wholesale, but relates to large vocabularies in defined ways.

-We adopt external namespaces and associated classes and terms wherever possible when they are in widespread use and their vocabularies are broadly compatible with ours, as in the case of the FOAF vocabulary.
-If an external ontology term aligns semantically with ours, then we use OWL- or SKOS-based relationships such as <owl:equivalentClass>, <skos:narrower> or <skos:broader>.
-If an external term's definition or use is not commensurate with a term in the CWRC ontology but its application in external datasets is such that it will be useful nevertheless to link those terms to ours, then the has functional relation predicate is employed to indicate that the relationship is specified semantically but may be leveraged for processing.
+We adopt external namespaces and associated classes and terms wherever possible when they are in widespread use and their vocabularies are broadly compatible with ours, as in the case of the FOAF ontology.
+If an external ontology term aligns semantically with ours, then we use OWL- or SKOS-based relationships such as owl:equivalentClass, skos:narrower or skos:broader.

 At the top level, the II ontology makes use of the following well known ontologies: